-Elvis was born today in 1935.
+Elvis died today in 1977.
 Andrew M Brown explores the Welsh – and Irish, Scottish and English – origins of the King of Rock 'n' Roll

 It’s hard to believe that over forty years have passed since it fell to Reginald Bosanquet – at the very end of News at Ten on 16th August 1977 – to announce to the British people that there were unconfirmed reports Elvis Presley had died.

 There was a commercial break and then, in an ITN newsflash, Reggie confirmed the awful news.
 Back then, all the newsreaders carefully spaced out the words ‘rock – and – roll’.

 Elvis probably only visited Britain for two hours, when stopping off for refuelling at Prestwick USAF base in 1960.
 But he always had a peculiar affinity with the British, and he himself was more British than you might realise.